 One case went to trial and 3M won.

-Eight have been withdrawn by plaintiffs before ever reaching trial.
+Nine have been withdrawn by plaintiffs before ever reaching trial.

 One was dismissed by a federal district court.

 Another was dismissed by a Minnesota state court.

 One was deselected and returned to the broader pool of cases.

 Some background: In multi-district litigation involving a large number of lawsuits, courts try “bellwether’’ cases, which are nominated by plaintiffs and defendants and supposed to be representative of the entire pool of lawsuits.

 The idea is that courts will hold trials of the bellwether cases and the outcomes of those trials will help determine the fate of the larger pool of lawsuits.